 Throughout my career, my patients have taught me so much about living life, coping with illness and how to be a good doctor and human being in general.
 Knowing that I’m making a difference in the life of the person sitting in front of me makes me want to be better every day.”

 Keck Medicine gives him the ability to bring the most advanced radiation techniques to his patients.

-“My favorite part about working at Keck Medicine of USC is being part of a team that provides the most advanced care to people who are going through a very difficult time in their lives.
-At Keck Medicine of USC, I get to treat my patients using advanced radiation techniques, such as stereotactic body radiation therapy; intensity-modulated radiation therapy; prone breast radiation therapy; stereotactic radiosurgery, including the Gamma Knife®; image-guided radiation therapy; and more.
+“My favorite part about working at Keck Medicine is being part of a team that provides the most advanced care to people who are going through a very difficult time in their lives.
+At Keck Medicine, I get to treat my patients using advanced radiation techniques, such as stereotactic body radiation therapy; intensity-modulated radiation therapy; prone breast radiation therapy; stereotactic radiosurgery, including the Gamma Knife®; image-guided radiation therapy; and more.

 He values Keck Medicine’s team approach to care.

 “At Keck Medicine, we are lucky to have a group of dedicated and caring physicians, nurses and staff, across many specialties, who work together as a team to take care of our patients.
 In our multidisciplinary breast and lung cancer clinics, patients get to meet all the experts they need to see for their care in one day.
 That could be as many as eight appointments that patients would normally have to make on separate occasions.

 Our nurse navigators are in constant communication with our patients, to ensure a smooth visit and help minimize scheduling delays of scans and procedures, all while communicating effectively between different providers within each patient’s scheduled treatment plan.
 When dealing with complex issues like cancer, this is a huge benefit.
 Meeting their entire care team in one day can take a load of stress away from patients who are overwhelmed and who might not know where to begin to schedule all their appointments.”